 Discover their stunning portfolio ranging from residential, senior living and healthcare projects, in their portfolio section

 We work in a range of sectors, and our residential, senior living and healthcare teams are currently very busy.
-We are working a number of high-profile large-scale residential schemes in London and these projects will be keeping us very busy for the next 18 months.
-Whilst these schemes are in partnership with private contractor/ developers, we are looking at possible increased opportunities to work directly with local councils to provide affordable homes with recent announcements that the government will scrap the cap on the amount local authorities can borrow against their housing revenue account assets, therefore, providing extra investment for affordable housing.
+We are working on a number of high-profile large-scale residential schemes in London and these projects will be keeping us very busy for the next 18 months.
+Whilst these schemes are in partnership with private contractors/ developers, we are looking at possible increased opportunities to work directly with local councils to provide affordable homes with recent announcements that the government will scrap the cap on the amount local authorities can borrow against their housing revenue account assets, therefore, providing extra investment for affordable housing.

 We also have a pipeline of healthcare and senior living schemes at various stages of development, and it is important for us to ensure we have a variety of projects at different work stages.

-Obviously, the impact of BREXIT is foremost in everyone’s minds, as the current uncertainty over what deal will be agreed is having an impact on UK investment.
+Obviously, the impact of BREXIT is foremost in everyone’s minds, as the current uncertainty over what deal will be agreed upon is having an impact on UK investment.
 Whilst we have not seen any significant reduction in our work over the last year there is a feeling that the BREXIT process is holding back economic growth and that confidence in the housing market is fragile.
 Hopefully, once the terms of any deal are clear, confidence will return and future plans can be resolved with more certainty.
 The fact that we work in a range of sectors, and are not fully reliant on commercially funded schemes gives us more stability as a company during times of economic uncertainty.

-What is your practice/studio flagship project?
+What is your practice's flagship project?

-In terms of delivery we are involved in some large-scale residential developments at the moment, these include an on-going relationship with Mount Anvil in east London where we recently delivered the 20-storey Royal Docks West residential scheme and are now working on the future phases of the same development to provide another 700 apartments.
+In terms of delivery we are involved in some large-scale residential developments at the moment, these include an ongoing relationship with Mount Anvil in east London where we recently delivered the 20-storey Royal Docks West residential scheme and are now working on the future phases of the same development to provide another 700 apartments.